 Arianna Salazar-Miranda

-Assistant Professor of Urban Planning and Data Science at Yale University
+Assistant Professor of Urban Planning and Data Science, Yale University

 Urban Mobility, City Structure, and Segregation